 - Shoppe Black: This website profiles Black businesses and interviews entrepreneurs and professionals all over the world.
 In addition to serving as a resource for all things Black content, Shoppe Black also has a directory of Black-owned businesses.

 - Support Black Owned: List your business for free in this Black-owned directory.
-You can also pay to have extended services like features on the home page, articles written about your business, and social media promotion.
+You can also pay for extended services like home page features, articles written about your business, and social media promotion.

 - Squire: If you run a barbershop, use Black-owned Squire to help manage your business.
 You can use this point-of-sale (POS), payroll, customer relationship management (CRM), and scheduling tool whether you’re an independent barber, have multiple locations, or serve one location.

-- Official Black Wall Street: For a lifetime membership payment of $50, list your business on both the website and the Official Black Wall Street app.
-Your membership also includes access to resources like webinars, pitch competitions, and features in listicles.
+- Official Black Wall Street: For a membership payment of $50 to $89 per year, you can list your business on the website and the Official Black Wall Street app.
+Your membership also includes access to resources like webinars, pitch competitions, and legal advice.

-- WeBuyBlack: Use this platform to list your products and services for a commission fee of 10%.
+- Naspora: Use this platform (Formerly called WeBuyBlack)to list your products and services for a commission fee of 10%.
 You can even migrate your Etsy or Shopify store using its CSV importer in under five minutes.

 HR & Hiring Resources for Black-owned Businesses